Email Editor

 The Carousel widget lets you upload a selection of images in your email design to be used in an sliding image gallery.
 A carousel is designed to offer a number of images in the email design where the recipient can browse through each image from side to side.

 The maximum number of images you can add to your gallery is 10.
-For each image, you can add individual captions that will be displayed over the image and can also include placeholders for personalization.
+For each image, you can add individual captions that are displayed over the image and can also include placeholders for personalization.

 Hover image